South Dakota State Fair

 The South Dakota State Fair is an annual state fair held in Huron, South Dakota.
 It is held for five days over the national Labor Day Weekend, concluding on Monday of the following week.
 The fair is mainly operated by the South Dakota Department of Agriculture and Natural Resources, but many other government departments such as the South Dakota Department of Game, Fish & Parks participate and feature venues at the fair.

+Security guards, the Huron, SD Police, Beadle County Sheriff's Office and South Dakota Highway Patrol are the fair's patrollers.